Weather-related closures, delays for the Brazos Valley

 Hearne ISD: Schools will be closed through Friday.

-Caldwell ISD: Caldwell schools will be closed through Thursday, with no at-home learning.
-Friday is tentatively set as an in-home learning day.
+Caldwell ISD: Caldwell schools will be closed through Friday, with no at-home learning.

 Anderson-Shiro: Anderson-Shiro schools will be closed through Friday.